 You should always consider gaining more knowledge to stay relevant in this field.
-Keep learning so you can stay up-to-date with the latest skills needed to be a great VA.
+Keep learning so you can stay up-to-date with the latest skills needed to be a great virtual assistant.

 With hard work and dedication, you can impress your clients and get great testimonials to put on your website or LinkedIn.
 You might also get referrals from your clients to people in their network who need your services.

 If you’ve always wanted to be a profitable business owner, who sets your own schedule and works for yourself, this is the perfect job for you.
-Start applying to jobs and launch your VA career today!
+Start applying for jobs and launch your virtual assistant career today!